-A grade (7) at IGCSE/GCSE Physics is a minimum requirement.

-The School will not permit the study of Physics for A level if the requirement of a Grade (7) or higher is not met.
+A grade 7 at IGCSE/GCSE Physics (or 77 at Science Dual Award) is a minimum requirement.
+The School will not permit the study of Physics for A level if the requirement of a Grade 7 or higher is not met.